skyfielders/python-skyfield/skyfield/documentation/astropy.rst

       2010-01-01T00:00:00.000
       A.D.
 2010-Jan-01 00:00:00.0000 UT

-2. When Skyfield returns a :class:`~skyfield.positionlib.Barycentric`,
+2. A skyfield
+   :class:`~skyfield.positionlib.Barycentric`,
    :class:`~skyfield.positionlib.Astrometric`, or
    :class:`~skyfield.positionlib.Apparent`
-   position and velocity,
+   position and velocity
-   you can ask for them to be expressed using AstroPy units.
+   can convert themselves into an AstroPy quantity using any linear and velocity units you specify.

    .. testcode::